IsaelSousa/log-system-desktop/README.md

 This application allows what user define specify logs in code of your application.

 ### How to run
-Is required install C++ to run this application.
+Is required install C++ to run this application with electron.

 ```cmd
     // To install libs